Burkitt's lymphoma cell, is a cancer of the lymphatic system

 Aggressive Blood Cancer: Contribution of Enzyme MALT1 Uncovered

-New Research Findings, ICB, Molecular Targets and Therapeutics,
+New Research Findings Computational Health ICB Molecular Targets and Therapeutics SAT

 A team of researchers from Helmholtz Munich in cooperation with scientists at the University Hospital Münster (UKM) has uncovered a new pathway that promotes the growth of aggressive blood cancer, so-called lymphomas.
 Survival of many lymphomas relies on an enzyme that cuts and inactivates other cellular proteins, which is called mucosa-associated lymphoid tissue lymphoma translocation protein 1 (MALT1).
 The enzyme plays a crucial role in regulating immune responses and inflammatory processes in the body.
 The scientists demonstrate for the first time that MALT1 controls RNA binding factors and thereby impacts mRNA metabolism inside the tumor cells.
 The finding opens new avenues for molecular biomarkers and advanced therapeutic strategies that can help to predict and treat lymphoma patients.